HimoriK/book/src/ch04-01-what-is-ownership.md

 > Pushing to the stack is faster than allocating on the heap because the
 > allocator never has to search for a place to store new data; that location is
 > always at the top of the stack.
 Comparatively, allocating space on the heap
-> requires more work because the allocator must first find a big enough space
+> requires more work because the allocator must first find a big enough space.
-> to hold the data and then perform bookkeeping to prepare for the next
-> allocation.
 >
 > Accessing data in the heap is slower than accessing data on the stack because
 > you have to follow a pointer to get there.
 Contemporary processors are faster